-Pair-bonding was your best chance at companionship for a solid portion of human, especially Western, history, and experiencing satisfaction and joy outside of your central relationship was often met with mixed reviews.
+Pair-bonding was your best chance at companionship for a solid portion of American history, and experiencing satisfaction and joy outside of your central relationship was often met with mixed reviews.

 Here are some of the ways that prioritizing your romantic, monogamous relationship over all others can actually limit, and sometimes, harm you…